-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Alameda County Transportation Commission Measure BB Program of the City of Alameda (City), California, as of and for the year ended June 30, 2024, and have issued our report thereon dated December 27, 2024.
-Our report included an emphasis of a matter paragraph stating that the financial statements of the Measure BB Program do not purport to, and do not, present fairly the financial position of the City as of June 30, 2024.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Alameda County Transportation Commission Measure B Program of the City of Alameda (City), California, as of and for the year ended June 30, 2024, and the related notes to the financial statements, and have issued our report thereon dated December 27, 2024.
+Our report included an emphasis of a matter paragraph stating that the financial statements of the Measure B Program do not purport to, and do not, present fairly the financial position of the City as of June 30, 2024.